Avocatious/BankApp/README.txt

 withdrawer(self) -> None:
 Enables user to withdraw money from existing account.

-cscore_viewer(self) -> None:
+cscore_viewer(self) -> float:
-Enables user to view their banking information.
+Enables user to view their credit score.

-transfer_money(self) -> None:
+transfer_money(self) -> str:
 Allows transfer of money between accounts by taking in name of sender and recipient.
+Returns string that confirms the status of transaction.

 ------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------